openbsd/xenocara/driver/xf86-input-fpit/readme.txt

 Installation:

-THIS RELEASE IS FOR XFree86 Version 4.0.2.
-Hopefully it will also work with other Version 4 systems.
-The source is written so that hopefully it can be compiled under 3.3.6 - THIS HAS NOT BEEN TESTED (yet).

-Copied from original xf86fpit.c readme:

 1. Install and configure Linux w/o consideration of the digitizer tablet.
 2. Get X working the way you want it.
+3. Set up a serial device to be initialized at startup.
-3. Add or Change your appropriate startup scripts to include:
+    Modify /etc/serial.conf if your distribution uses it.
+Otherwise add or modify your appropriate startup scripts to include:

 setserial /dev/ttyS3 autoconfig
-setserial /dev/ttyS3 IRQ 15 baud_base 115200
+setserial /dev/ttyS3 port ???
+IRQ ?? baud_base 115200 [uart 16450]
-(Some models may also have to specify:  port 0xfce8)

-New/Different for Ver 4.0.2
+The uart setting may be necessary for the device to work.
+See below for appropriate port/IRQ values.

 4. Copy fpit_drv.o to /usr/X11R6/lib/modules/input

-5. Add the following to your XF86Config(-4) file:
+5. Add the following to your X config file (XF86Config/XF86Config-4/xorg.conf)

 Section "InputDevice"
 	Identifier	"mouse0"
 	Driver		"fpit"
 	Option		"Device"	"/dev/ttyS3"
+	# These may need tweaking; see below.
 	Option		"BaudRate"	"19200"
 	Option		"MaximumXPosition"	"6250"
 	Option		"MaximumYPosition"	"4950"
 	Option		"MinimumXPosition"	"130"
 	Option		"MinimumYPosition"	"0"
 	Option		"InvertY"
+	# For a passive pen, e.g. Stylistic 3400
+	Option		"Passive"
+	# To make the touchscreen respond automatically to
+	# resolution changes and screen rotation:
+	Option		"TrackRandR"
 EndSection

 6. Remember to add this Input Device to the server description (Near the end of the file.)

 7. Start or restart X.

-8. If required adjust the Min/Max X/Y positions so that the pointer tracks the pen correctly.
+8. If required adjust the baud rate and Min/Max X/Y positions so that the pointer tracks the pen correctly.

-New for Ver 4.5.0

- * supports Stylistic 3400 (and possibly other passive-pen systems)
- * Fixed processing of all packets
- * Fixed hover-mode pointer movement
- * Added Passive parameter for passive displays
- * Added switch 3 for "right" mouse button

-Try this serial configuration for the 3400:

-setserial /dev/ttyS3 autoconfig
-setserial /dev/ttyS3 uart 16450 irq 5 port 0xfd68

-Try this config for the 3400:
-Section "InputDevice"
-    Identifier "mouse0"
-    Driver     "fpit"
-    Option     "Device"   "/dev/ttyS3"
-    Option     "BaudRate" "9600"
-    Option     "Passive"
-    Option     "MaximumXPosition" "4070"
-    Option     "MaximumYPosition" "4020"
-    Option     "MinimumXPosition" "0"
-    Option     "MinimumYPosition" "0"
-    Option     "SendCoreEvents"
-EndSection
+For Fujitsu Stylistic xx00 models, try IRQ 15, with port either unspecified or set to 0xfce8.

+For Fujitsu Stylistic 3400 models, try IRQ 4 and port 0xfd68.
+ Recommended X config settings are BaudRate 9600, Min X/Y 0, MaxX 4070, MaxY 4020.

+In general you may wish to consult /proc/ioports or /sys/devices/pnp0/* (under Linux 2.6) for serial information.
+BaudRate should generally be 9600, 19200, or 38400.

 Hints if you are having problems (Thanks to Aron Hsiao):